balogsun/SeunB-mentoring-docs/CICD/CICD.md

 This configuration is used to manage how Argo CD synchronizes application manifests from a Git repository to a Kubernetes cluster.
 Each option provides control over how resources are applied and managed during the sync process.

-Certainly!
-Here’s a conclusion statement for your report:

 ### **In Conclusion**

 By following this guide, you’ll have set up a budget-friendly CI/CD system running kubernetes on your Windows/Desktop using tools like Chocolatey, Docker, Git, Minikube, kubectl, CircleCI, and ArgoCD.
 This setup makes your development process smoother and cuts down on cloud costs.